 Equation (15) can be used only if the variation of the refractive index n along the path is known.

-When the temperature T, the atmospheric pressure P and the relative humidity H are known at the ground level, the excess path length L will be computed using the semi-empirical method explained below, which has been prepared using the atmospheric radio-sounding profiles provided by a one-year campaign at 500 meteorological stations in 1979.
+When the temperature T, the atmospheric pressure P and the relative humidity H are known at the ground level, the excess path length L can be computed using the semi-empirical method explained below, which has been derived using the atmospheric radio-sounding profiles provided by a one-year campaign at 500 meteorological stations in 1979.
 In this method, the general expression of the excess path length L is:

 (16)